 Full stack developer remote, from 01-2019 to 10-2020

-Built docker & GitLab based CI for the company
+Built Docker and GitLab-based CI for the company

 Offloaded long-running workloads to queue